qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 :class:`.ScatterTable` is the single source of truth for the data used in curve fit analysis.
-Curve analysis primarily involves working with `curves`, which consist of a series of x and y values along with a series standard error values for the y values.
+Curve analysis primarily involves working with `curves`, which consist of a series of x and y values along with a series of standard error values for the y values.
 :class:`.ScatterTable` gathers all of the data from all of the curves together into a single table with one row for each x, y value.